 You have the right to request an urgent appeal of an adverse benefit determination (including a claim considered denied because missing information was not promptly submitted) if your situation is urgent.
-An urgent situation is one in which the time period for making non-urgent care determinations could seriously jeopardize your life or health or your ability to regain maximum function, or, in the opinion of a doctor with knowledge of your medical condition, would subject you to severe pain that cannot be adequately managed without the care or treatment that is the subject of your appeal.
+An urgent situation is one in which the time frame for making non-urgent care determinations could seriously jeopardize your life or health or your ability to regain maximum function, or, in the opinion of a doctor with knowledge of your medical condition, would subject you to severe pain that cannot be adequately managed without the care or treatment that is the subject of your appeal.
 Urgent appeal requests may be oral or written.

-Your physician may call 1-866-443-1183 or send a written request to:
+You or your physician may call (800) 946-3979 or send a written request to: